 Comic Book Adaptation: In Sonic the Comic.
 Its storyline was set after the games, after Sparkster has left Elhorn for a long time and then returned to find the Princess is brainwashed and the country occupied by new reptilian invaders.
 This adaptation had a few grimdark elements, one of the opening panels of the conquered nation being two former knights involved in a bloody street fight for a crowd.

 In RKA 2, Axel Gear's mech can do one thing that Sparkster's can't: fire a projectile from its chest.
-But it's easy to guard, and his mech is temporarily immobile after using it, pretty much guaranteeing you a free hit.
+But it's easy to block, and his mech is temporarily immobile after using it, pretty much guaranteeing you a free hit.

-In the same game, when you get to face Axel in a head-to-head fight, he creates a pincer barrier which will start closing until it gets you, Axel's attack tend to last longer than yours, and he can hover as much as he likes.
+In the same game, when you get to face Axel in a head-to-head fight, he creates a pincer barrier which will start closing until it gets you, Axel's attack tends to last longer than yours, and he can hover as much as he likes.

-Difficulty By Region: RKA has the same difficulties in all regions, but with different names: Japan and Europe have Normal (Japan)/Easy (Europe), Hard, Very Hard, and Crazy Hard, while the US has Children, Easy, Normal, and Hard.
+RKA has the same difficulties in all regions, but with different names: Japan and Europe have Normal (Japan)/Easy (Europe), Hard, Very Hard, and Crazy Hard, while the US has Children, Easy, Normal, and Hard.
 Notably, Very Hard and Crazy Hard require codes to unlock, but all four difficulties are freely selectable in the US version.